cajthamlmatej/master-thesis/docs/docs/extending/plugins/first-steps.md

 #### 2.1. `manifest.json`

-This file contains the metadata of the plugin which modifies what Materalist does with the plugin and what plugin can do.
+This file contains the metadata of the plugin which modifies what Materalist does with the plugin and what the plugin can do.
 Current version of the metadata format is `1`.
-To learn what you can do with the metadata, check the [Plugin metadata](./metadata) documentation.
+To learn what you can do with the metadata, check the [Plugin manifest](./manifest) documentation.

 The base of the file could look like this: